Contact Us for a Free Consultation (213) 542-0979

 Voluntary manslaughter has to do with somebody becoming so enraged by the behavior of another person that it drives them, in their heat of passion, to end up killing the other person.

-Now, of course, if you get a voluntary manslaughter like this, it doesn't get you out of the crime, it just lessens the potential ramifications that you can face.
+Now, of course, if you get a voluntary manslaughter like this, it doesn't get you out of the crime; it just lessens the potential ramifications that you can face.
 And it takes it out of the murder category, which the prosecutors would typically file, where you're looking at 15 years to life or 25 years to life, depending on the circumstances.

 So we use a voluntary manslaughter defense in a scenario where somebody again is operating under such a passionate state that they go crazy and end up killing somebody.

-And of course, you can't have a situation where the passion is worn off and they're no longer under that passion, now they plan on killing that person and go and execute that plan.
+And, of course, you can't have a situation where the passion is worn off, and they're no longer under that passion; now, they plan on killing that person and go and execute that plan.
 That would be a murder case.

-Murder Based On Vehicular Dangerous Behavior In Los Angeles
+Murder Based On Vehicular Dangerous Behavior

-Under this category, somebody on the road has gone far beyond normal negligence, has gone far beyond reckless driving and has now risen to the level of wanton dangerous behavior.
+Under this category, somebody on the road has gone far beyond normal negligence, has gone far beyond reckless driving, and has now risen to the level of wanton, dangerous behavior.

 And in that case, the prosecutors can and will charge a murder case against them.
-The classic example of this is the Watson Murder where somebody drinks and drives and ends up doing something horribly dangerous and killing somebody.
+The classic example of this is the Watson Murder, where somebody drinks and drives and ends up doing something horribly dangerous and killing somebody.

-Another classic example is if somebody is just doing things that are so wanton, so reckless and have such a disregard for human life, that they should know that there's a good chance whatever they're doing is probably going to kill somebody else.
+Another classic example is if somebody is just doing things that are so wanton, so reckless, and have such a disregard for human life that they should know that there's a good chance whatever they're doing is probably going to kill somebody else.

-If the prosecutors can prove this high degree of dangerous behavior, then they're going to be able to charge a murder case and the person will be looking at 15 years to life in prison.
+If the prosecutors can prove this high degree of dangerous behavior, then they're going to be able to charge a murder case, and the person will be looking at 15 years to life in prison.

 Punishments For Manslaughter

-That could be a situation where they could end up getting local county jail time, to finally a situation where somebody is just driving so recklessly that they're either looking at many years in prison, or even being charged with murder in the case where somebody is driving alcohol or going over 100 mph and they end up killing another person.
+That could be a situation where they could end up getting local county jail time, to finally a situation where somebody is just driving so recklessly that they're either looking at many years in prison or even being charged with murder in the case where somebody is driving alcohol or going over 100 mph, and they end up killing another person.

 Menu